kestra-io/docs/content/docs/06.enterprise/apps.md

 ## Expiration and Limits

-For each app, you can set an expiration date, a time-to-live (TTL), or a limit on the number of submissions.
+For each app, you can set an expiration date or a limit on the number of submissions.
 Let's look at when to use each of these options.

 ### Expiration Date

-Set an expiration date when you know exactly how long the app should be available.
-For example, if you’re collecting ideas for a birthday voucher, you can have the app expire on the birthday.
+Set an expiration date (`expiration.endDate`) when you know exactly how long the app should be available.
+For example, if you’re collecting ideas for a birthday voucher, you can let the app expire on the birthday.
 Once the date passes, the app will no longer be accessible.

-### Time-to-Live (TTL)

-Use a time-to-live (TTL) when you want the app to be available for a specific period, but not tied to a particular date.
-For example, if you’re collecting feedback on a new feature, you can set the app to expire 30 days after it’s created.
-Once the TTL expires, the app will be inaccessible.
+You can also determine a time period (`expiration.startDate` and `expiration.endDate`) during which the app should be available.
+For example, if you’re collecting feedback on a new feature, you can set the form app to be available starting on a release date and ending after being live for a week.
+Both the start and end dates are optional, so you can:
+- let the app be active indefinitely with no start or end date
+- let the app be active indefinitely but starting from a specific start date (e.g. `"2026-01-01"`) with no end date
+- let the app be active for a predetermined period starting from a given start date and ending on a specific end date
+- let the app be active for a predetermined period but only specifying the end date.

 ### Submission Limit